-Announcement lists are used for distributing information about various topics and are not set up to be used for discussion.
-The IETF maintains four announcement lists:
+Announcement lists are used for distributing information about various topics and do not allow replies.
+Anyone may subscribe to these six announcement lists:

-Non-Working Group lists are for discussing topics that may be of interest to IETF participants but aren't directly considering work within a Working Group or other IETF work.
-However, statements addressed to these lists are considered IETF contributions and are subject to the IETF intellectual property rights rules as defined in RFC 5378 and RFC 3979.
+Non-Working Group lists are for discussing topics that may be of interest to IETF participants but aren't directly related to work within a Working Group or other IETF work.

 To request a non-WG mailing list, please refer to "Non-Working Group Email List Guidelines".

 Archives are maintained for each list and can be found in a number of ways:

 The IETF uses Mailman to manage IETF email discussions.

 Preventing list spam is a high priority for the IETF.
 As a result, we have a challenge-response system known as Postconfirm which sends confirmation messages out when email messages come in from new or unknown addresses.

 First-time subscribers to the IETF who send an email to a list immediately after subscribing will generally receive confirmation emails prior to their original message being accepted.
 If you don't see your first messages go through, please check your inbox and/or spam folder for confirmation emails which should have arrived right after you sent your original message.
 A quick reply to the confirmation email will release your original message and send it through automatically.
 Messages sent after the initial posting confirmation reply will not require further confirmation.